 Alexander Graham Bell wanted the word ‘Ahoy’ to be used instead of ‘Hello’ for telephone greetings.
 But “Hello” became quite popular.
 The word Hello was suggested by Thomas Edison.

 Irina Blok was a designer at Google who created the Android logo.
 Google asked Blok to create a logo for Android that should have a robot.
-Blok’s inspiration came from bathroom doors.
+Block studied many sci-fi toys and space-related movies to design Android’s logo.
+But she did not get the idea from any of these things.
+Her inspiration came from bathroom doors.
+The design of the men and women on the toilet door is designed in the same way for the logo of Android.

 If you want to use iTunes.
 So you have to agree that you will not use Apple products to form nuclear weapons.
 You can read it in the section under Apple’s license agreement.